persalys/persalys/python/doc/examples/examples.rst

 3-1-1 Inputs
 ************

-To realize a central tendency analysis with the Taylor Expansions method, choose **New central tendency** in the contextual menu (right click) of the probabilistic model item in the study tree.
+To perform a central tendency analysis with the Taylor expansions for the estimation of moments, choose **New central tendency** in the context menu (right click) of the probabilistic model item in the study tree.

 .. image:: contextual_menu_proba_model.png
     :align: center